jozefg/nbe-for-mltt/README.md

 An explanation of the algorithm may be found in `nbe-explanation.md`.
 An explanation of the type checker may be found (eventually) in `check-explanation.md`.

-Compiling the code:
+## Compiling the code

-  install missing libraries as such:
+In order to compile the code, it is necessary to install the dependent libraries:

-    'opam install cmdliner menhir sexplib' and then run 'make all'
+    opam install --deps-only .

-Now the code can be run using 'dune exec -- mltt test/somefile.tt'
+Afterwards run `make all` or `dune build @install` to build the code.
+Specific files can be executed with `dune exec -- mltt test/somefile.tt`.